Christopher Salmon

 Global uncertainties can profoundly affect trade by introducing unpredictability and risk.

-Political instability, economic fluctuations, and shifting legal and regulatory environments can disrupt trade routes and impact costs and demand.
+Political instability, economic fluctuations, and shifting legal and regulatory environments all disrupt trade routes and impact costs and demand.

 Operational challenges like supply chain disruptions and financial risks such as credit issues and liquidity problems further complicate international business.